 - April 2016: Equity and Access Workgroup meets in Oakland to set Action Plan and draft documents to vet with the field.

-Focus Area 5: Strengthening Collaborative Partnerships
+Focus Area 5: Strengthening Collaborative Partnership

 - Jesus Holguin, representing California School Boards Association joins Create CA Leadership Council.